toerso/oreon/README.md

 module.exports = BrowserApi.entry('./view/js/browser.js')
     .setHost('http://localhost:5050').setMode('development').run();
 ~~~~
-By default, **oreonnyx** generates markup with php extension in `self` or entry directory that you had passed.
+By default, **oreonyx** generates markup with php extension in `self` or entry directory that you had passed.

 To control over html markup you can create above `props` object. `props` object has `markUpControl` property which is also an object
 with two properties `ext and dir`.